-Please see the release notes for more information on this release and on migrating from draft-06 or draft-04.
+Please see the migration notes (which will soon be updated for draft-07) for more information on this release and on migrating from draft-04.

 The specification is split into three parts, Core, Validation, and Hyper-Schema, along with a related specification, Relative JSON Pointers: